ubergarm/r1-ktransformers-guide/README.md

 In theory it seems like ktransformers might be faster than llama.cpp right now for DeepSeek-R1 GGUF CPU/GPU inferencing.
-There are some rough edges and not exactly sure how it will pan out but this will get you started to compared results for yourself.
+There are some rough edges and not exactly sure how it will pan out but this will get you started to compare results for yourself.

 Keep in mind llama.cpp has some experimental threads allowing selective expert offload etc so this may all be moot sooner than later as things are moving so fast.

-Right now on Threadripper Pro with 256GB RAM and 96GB RAM `ktransformers` generates just over 11 tok/sec and `llama.cpp` generates just over 8 tok/sec.
+Right now on Threadripper Pro with 256GB RAM and ~24GB RAM `ktransformers` generates just over 11 tok/sec and `llama.cpp` generates just over 8 tok/sec.
 This is highly anecdotal as the GPU VRAM is not loaded right and didn't check context lengths etc.